What the Import Locations option does

 State, City, Area

-The order matters, so the file should follow exactly the same structure shown in the theme settings.
+The column order matters, so the file should follow exactly the same structure.

-Each row in the CSV should represent one location combination.
+Each row in the CSV should represent one complete location combination.

 Example: